kelseykm/vcard4/docs/documentation/values/datetimelisttype.md

     new DateTimeType("---12", "dateandortime"),
   ]);

-  //TypeError: Invalid type for value of DateTimeListType.
-It should be an array of DateTimeTypes of the same type
+  // TypeError: Invalid type for value of DateTimeListType.
+It should be an
+  // array of DateTimeTypes of the same type
   ```